Blendify/blender-manual/trunk/blender_docs/manual/data_system/files/formats.rst

 Color Modes
 ===========

-- BW, Images get saved in 8 bits grayscale (only PNG, JPEG, TGA, TIF)
+- BW, Images get saved in 8 bits grayscale (only PNG, JPEG, TGA, TIFF)
 - RGB, Images are saved with RGB (color)
-- RGBA, Images are saved with RGB and Alpha data (if supported)
+- RGBA, Images are saved with RGB and an Alpha channel (if supported)

 Color Depths